just-the-docs/just-the-docs/docs/formsSections.md

 **Note:** By default, the last section will automatically lead to the submit button.
 This ends the form for the user.

 ## Conclusion

+This guide has shown you how to make sections in Google Forms.
+Use them to better organise your questions, or create complex surveys with them!
+Overall, your form will be be presented much nicer with the usage of sections.